KyleV1999/LumiMonitor/README.md

 ## Introduction

 This is the build instructions for building the PIR Motion sensor as part of the LumiMonitor project.
-The PIR Motion Sensor will detect motion within 3 meters of the sensor.
-This will be used in the final project to intiate data collection.
+The PIR (Passive Infared) Motion Sensor will detect motion within 3 meters of the sensor.
+These instuction will show you how to design and build the breadboard and PCB circuits to intigrate the sensor with a Broadcom Development Platform (Raspberry Pi 3B+).
+I will also provide a list of materials and links to where you can buy them, as well as a Corel Draw file so that you can laser cut a case out of clear acrylic.
+These instutions take into account that you will have access to equipment such as a soldering iron, laser cutter, wire strippers, etc. The PIR Motion Sensor will be used in the final Lumi Monitor project to intiate hands-free data collection.
 The photo below depicts the final product:

 ![Final Product](Images/box_sensormount.jpg)